JamieWilson2000/MS1TonightIFancy/README.md

     - Github Pages - to access the live site across different devices

+    - Google Lighthouse - to test perfomance

+- An issue that Lighthouse raised was to use a < link > attribute when accessing external fonts instead of the @import option that I had currently used, so I implemented the advice.

 - Towards the end of the creative process I began to regularly push any changes made to the live site so I was able to test the site on:

     - Samsung A50 phone